mwthinker/Tetris/README.md

 ======
 The project MWetris is a Tetris clone with network capabilities.
 You can play up to 4 human players on one computer and up to 4 computer opponents.
-The first two human players uses the keyboard and the rest uses any connected gamepad.

 <b> About </b>
 The project is using CMake to generate the environment specific development